IvanSantosGonz/IvanSantosGonz/README.md

 I am interested in a lot of things in different fields of computer science but my main topis are Android development 📱, cryptography 📚, and machine learning💻.

-Currently, I am improving 💡 my skils in other areas like backend and frontend development, always with an eye on clean code and good practices.
+Currently, I am improving 💡 my skills in other areas like backend and frontend development, always with an eye on clean code and good practices.

 Moreover, I am just finishing my PhD in computer science (applied cryptography)🎓.